 EPRA produces regular reports and updates on European media policy developments, including comparative studies of regulatory practice among its members.
 These can be accessed at www.epra.org or you can contact the International team if you are looking for a specific resource.

-In addition on non-legislative initiatives on issues such as online protection of minors and content regulation, media literacy, media pluralism, competition, independent media regulation, media freedom and elections oversight:
+In addition, Ofcom is active in relation to non-legislative initiatives on issues such as online protection of minors and content regulation, media literacy, media pluralism, competition, independent media regulation, media freedom and elections oversight:

-The International team has been working to understand the implications of the UK’s planned exit from the EU on our stakeholders, including through discussions with our European counterparts.
-In addition, while we cannot comment on UK government policy, Ofcom’s Broadcast Licensing team has produced some FAQs (PDF, 211.0 KB)that might be helpful to broadcasters and video on demand providers who currently provide services to the EU.
+Ofcom’s Broadcast Licensing team has produced some FAQs (PDF, 209.7 KB) that might be helpful to broadcasters and video on demand providers who currently provide services to the EU.